osedoe/Web-Development-Notes/Arch/arch-linux-installation.md

 | sda2     | 1GB (2G to be safe) | swap        |
 | sda3     | remaining space     | /home       |

 We will start facing the **Partition Dragon** with the `cfdisk /dev/sda` command utility, if you haven't done it already.

 Now, let's see our options:

-We will choose _dos_ in the prompt, or _gpt_ if our disk has more than 2T.
+We will choose `dos` in the prompt, or `gpt` if our disk has more than 2T.

-- First we will manage `/dev/sda1/`: In the utility, we will go to _FREE SPACE_ >_NEW_ and make it _1G_ big, _primary_, and _bootable_.
+- First we will manage `/dev/sda1/`: In the utility, we will go to _FREE SPACE_ >_NEW_ and make it _1 GB_ big, _primary_
+  , and _bootable_.
 We will also make sure the type says Linux on the screen.
-- Now we will go for our SWAP partition `/dev/sda2/`: We will create this partition going to _NEW_ again, giving it _2G_, _primary_, and in _Type_ we will select _Linux swap / Solaris_.
+- Now we will go for our SWAP partition `/dev/sda2/`: We will create this partition going to _NEW_ again, giving it _2 GB_
+  , _primary_, and in _Type_ we will select _Linux swap / Solaris_.
 - Lastly, for the `/dev/sda2`: We will select the remaining size, _PRIMARY_, _WRITE_ and _yes_.

-Now we can quit the cfdisk utility.
+Now we can quit the `cfdisk` utility.

 ### 3. Doing the homework | Formatting the partitions

 We have faced our first big challenge.
 Go grab a beer, you deserve it.
-I used to be scared of partitioning my disk... well I'm still are.
+I used to be scared of partitioning my disk... well I still am.
 So, yes, be proud of yourself.

 As it follows: